How to Steam Milk at Home Like a Barista: The 2026 Guide

 Breville Barista Express (BES870XL) — The Forgiving Teacher

-I used the Barista Express daily for about 14 months before I upgraded, and it's still the machine I tell first-timers to buy.
-The steam wand is single-hole, which is technically slower than a multi-hole pro wand, but that slowness is the entire point when you're learning.
-You have time to react.
+The Barista Express is still the machine to recommend to first-timers.
+The steam wand is single-hole, which is technically slower than a multi-hole pro wand, but that slowness is the entire point when you're learning: you have time to react.

 My measured time to steam 6oz of whole milk to 140°F: 38 seconds.
 That's slow by cafe standards, fast enough at home.